jinga-lala/abir-de.github.io/index.md

 <rintx vspace="45">PC Member/Reviewer</rintx><br><br>
 <descry>IEEE Trans. of KDE, JMLR, IEEE Trans. of Affective Computing, Chaos,<br>
 NIPS 2016-2019, ICLR 2018-2019, AAAI 2020, WWW 2020, KDD 2019, ICML 2018-2019, SDM 2018-2020.</descry>
 </body></html>

-<!My main research interests broadly lie in the area of Machine Learning and its applications on networks.
-Currently my focus is modeling, learning and control of networked dynamical processes.
-To this aim, I used different Point process based techniques to model various complex dynamics like opinion-diffusion, information propagation in social networks.>

-<!<br><br>>
-<!
-I also worked on supervised learning over graphs, for example, link prediction and recommendation problems.
-Very recently, I started working on deep learning on graphs, for example, deep generative random graph model,
-deep reinforcement learning of networked processes, etc.>